KaijuML/rotowire-rg-metric/README.md

  - I have added wherever possible logging information and tqdm's progressbar

-__RESULTS:__ models trained using this repo obtain the same level of recall/accuracy than orginal models in LUA (i.e. ~95% accuracy and ~70% recall)
+__RESULTS:__ models trained using this repo obtains the same level of recall/accuracy than orginal models in LUA (i.e. ~95% accuracy and ~70% recall)